Inchervity/Inchervity/README.md

 - 👋 Hi, I’m @Inchervity
-- 👀 I’m interested in coding and hacking
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning c sharp
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on future projects
 - 📫 How to reach me: soon